A Charming Gnome Garden Easter Basket That'll Delight Kids

-A white chocolate lamb on a lollipop is wearing its Sunday best: a green ribbon bow.
-When that isn't enough sweetness, plant a gnome's candy-laden garden—vegetables like corn, beets, cabbages, and, the holiday must: bundled carrots.
-(The ones we found at Terrain are from Lock and Key Confectionery hand-crafted with Belgian chocolate.)
-Look closely, and you'll find another surprise: baby graham cracker bunnies hopping about.
-Lastly, look for an earth-conscious way to fill the basket (this natural "grass" is crafted from shredded wood chips.)
+A white chocolate lamb on a lollipop is wearing its Sunday best: A green ribbon bow.
+If that isn't enough sweetness, plant a gnome's candy-laden garden vegetables, like corn, beets, cabbages, and, the holiday must-have: Bundled carrots.
+Look closely, and you'll find another surprise within: Baby graham cracker bunnies ($3.69, amazon.com) hopping about.
+Lastly, look for an earth-conscious way to fill the Easter basket.
+We love this natural "grass" that is crafted from shredded wood chips.

-And what's inside those bundled crepe-paper carrots?
+What's inside those bundled crepe-paper carrots they might ask?
 They're a seasonal twist on the crepe-paper surprise ball.
-As you unwind the paper, you find the trinkets-jewelry, a novelty charm, a toy.
+As the kids unwind the paper, they'll find the trinkets-jewelry, a novelty charm, a toy.
 It's simple to grow a basketful and customize them for kids of any age.
-Display them uprooted in the basket or tuck them half-hidden (as if they're still growing!) in the grass.
-Loosely wrap orange streamer to form carrot shape, tucking gifts as you work, then add a leafy green streamer tuft for the top.
-Kids will have fun unpacking their gifts on Sunday morning.
+Display them uprooted in the basket or tuck them half-hidden (as if they're still growing) in the grass.
+Loosely wrap the orange streamer to form carrot shape, tucking gifts as you work, then add a leafy green streamer tuft to the top with green crepe paper, securing with hot glue.
+Kids will have fun unpacking these to find gifts on Sunday morning.